linataghub/McKinsey-Analytics-Online-Hackathon-/README.md

 # McKinsey Analytics Online Hackathon

-This project was part of the McKinsey Analytics Online Hackathon organised in July 2018 on Analytic Vidhya platform.
+This project was part of the McKinsey Analytics Online Hackathon organised in July 2018 on Analytics Vidhya platform.

 Private Leaderboard: Ranked 56th (score: 0.7926365431)